oat-sa/taohub-articles/by-repository/tao-lti/testing-lti-with-the-ims-lti-tool-consumer-emulator.md

 The expected role of the proctor is:
 `urn:lti:role:ims/lis/TeachingAssistant`, which means you need to set *User Data > Roles* to *TeachingAssistant*

-## Running Client Diagnostics as a Proctor{#running-client-diagnostics-as-a-proctor}
+## Running Client Diagnostics as a Proctor

 - Set the *Launch URL* to `https://YOUR_DOMAIN/ltiClientdiag/ClientdiagTool/launch`
 - Set *User Data > Roles* to *TeachingAssistant*